 Another common obstacle to picture-perfect moments such as these is time itself.

 Millennials in particular, thrive on full schedules.
-They chase careers, build businesses, and transfer to new locations on a whim.
+They chase careers, build businesses, and move to new cities on a whim.
 If you’re one of those people in a relationship with a perpetually busy person, it’s natural to feel left out.
 These emotions are totally normal, particularly for individuals who crave a lot of togetherness and physical intimacy.

 So what do you do when your partner asks for a night with the boys?
 Or what if she cancels your dinner date because of an unscheduled board meeting?

 The first thing you need to remember is to NOT let your time go to waste—use it wisely by living the full life you want, too!
 Here are several suggestions.

 Meet-up with friends.

 When we first get into a relationship (especially during the “honeymoon phase”), we often forget to hang-out with old friends.
 They might be understanding of our situation, but at some point, we need to include friends back in our lives to retain their trust.
 So if your lover goes on an unscheduled overtime, call up a friend and catch up on old times.
 Invite them over for tea or simply chat them up online.